kyuweftea/ucpp-subl2-syntax/README.md

 # &micro;C++ Syntax Highlighting for Sublime Text 2
 Based off of [&micro;C++ Syntax Highlighting for Vim](https://github.com/flxf/uCpp.vim).

 Syntax definitions for &micro;C++ source code.
 Automatically highlights `.ucpp` and `.uh` files.
-(You can also tell Sublime to hightlight `.cc` and `.h` files.)
+(You can also tell Sublime to highlight `.cc` and `.h` files.)

 ## General Installation
-Note: this builds off of Sublime's default C++ highlighting, so make sure you haven't destroyed that somethow...
+Note: this builds off of Sublime's default C++ highlighting, so make sure you haven't destroyed that somehow...

 1. Download and unzip the [latest release](https://github.com/poduncan/ucpp-subl2-syntax/releases/download/v0.1.0/ucpp.tmLanguage.zip)
 2. Open Sublime Text 2 and navigate to `Preferences > Browse Packages...`